 Adding discounts to quotes and jobs

 Discount line items and global discounts can also be added to quotes.
 Quotes and invoices are intended for your client's eyes so they show financial details like discounts, deposits, and taxes.
 Jobs, on the other hand, are not shown to clients so they do not show financial details beyond the unit prices of line items so you won't see details like discounts, deposits, and taxes on the job level.
-If a global discount is added to a quote and that quote is converted to a job, you won't see the discount on the job.
-However, when an invoice is generated from the job, the discount will appear again.

 Since line items are visible on jobs, discounts added as a negative line item will appear on the job.
 Discounts added as a negative percentage are not supported.